Aims of the Department

 KS3 English Curriculum

-In the Autumn term pupils study a range of biographies and produce their own recount text.
+In the Autumn term pupils study a range of range of extracts linked by the theme 'New Schools.
 They then move on to analysing the novel ‘Holes’ (by Louis Sachar) in order to make inferences and focus on the writer’s use of language and structural devices.
 In the Spring term pupils develop their understanding of poetic devices and write this up in the form of an analytical essay.
 They also explore the conventions of non-fiction texts and write for real audiences and purposes.
 In the Summer term pupils analyse a Shakespeare play in order to understand how the work of a dramatist is communicated effectively.
 Pupils also follow the Accelerated Reader scheme to further develop as independent readers.

 Year 9 is a transition year in that it prepares pupils for the demands of GCSE.
 Throughout the year, pupils will study a range of texts, including prose, poetry and drama.
 They will write for a range of audiences and purposes and will continue to focus on sentence construction and punctuation.
 Pupils will also practise writing under examination conditions to develop their examination technique.

 KS4 English Curriculum

 All pupils will follow both the AQA English Language and Literature two year courses.
 The courses consist of examinations only.
 Pupils will be awarded a 1-9 level (with 9 being the highest) and not an A*-G grade.

 Pupils will be assessed by two examination papers (of equal weighting) and both contain a Reading and Writing section.

 Paper 1 (1hr 45mins)